weewx/weewx/docs_src/utilities/wee_import-config.md

 Where `obs_type` is one of `temperature`, `pressure`, `rain` or `speed` and `weewx_unit_name is the WeeWX unit name of the units used by that particular `obs_type.
 As Weather Display supports a different suite of possible units only a subset of the available WeeWX unit names can be used for some settings.

 The preferred method for defining the Weather Display log file units is through the use of the `units` configuration option.
 When defining the import log file units either the `units` configuration option should be used or the individual `temperature`, `pressure`, `rain` and `>speed` units defined but not both.
-If both the `units` configuration option is defined as well as the individual `temperature`, `pressure`, `rain` and `speed` units defined then the `units` configuration option takes precedence and all other units settings are ignored.
+If both the `units` configuration option is defined as well as the individual `temperature`, `pressure`, `rain` and `speed` units defined the `units` configuration option takes precedence and all other units settings are ignored.

 #### `[[FieldMap]]`{#wd_fieldmap}